solter/pyTutorial/README.md

 * the interactive console makes printing really easy, just typing the variable will show what its holding.
 No need for print statements to examine what's inside of a variable
-* format statments let you print more complicated statements.
+* format statements let you print more complicated statements.
 What it is printed as is defined inside the `{}`.
 The first item was left unspecified, so python did its best (printing a string is pretty straightforward).
 The second item was specified as `{:d}`, which told python to print the contents of a as an integer